Keltner Channels (KC) Definition + Signals & Analysis

 Applications of the Keltner Channels

-The Keltner Channels Indicator uses the Exponential Moving Average (EMA) and the Average True Range (ATR) to identify trendsbreakout signals, and entry points.
+The Keltner Channels Indicator uses the Exponential Moving Average (EMA) and the Average True Range (ATR) to identify trends, breakout signals, and entry points.

 One of the primary uses of the Keltner Channels is to identify the current price trend; this is determined by the price's interaction with the lines and movement within the channels.

-• Uptrend: When the price moves between the Basis Band and the Upper Band, the middle line acts as a dynamic support in an uptrend;
+• Uptrend: When the price moves between the Basis Band and the Upper Band, the middle line acts as a dynamic support level in an uptrend;

 Uptrend in the Keltner Channels